ellisp/blog-source/_posts/2024-08-10-snakes-and-ladders.md

 OK, so where does the gambling come in?
 Gambling becomes interesting when there is a choice about the *timing* or *odds* of a wager.
 If all gambling was an even odds stake put down before the game, then Snakes and Ladders would stay a game of pure chance.
 But if it is possible, say at the beginning of your turn, to size up the board and say "I'll bet you on even odds that I'll win", you're making a choice based on your knowledge of the game.
 A naive observer might think that anyone who is at a more advanced square is more likely to win, and therefore could be trapped into taking a bet that would only be fair if there were favourable odds given to them.

-To explore this with Snakes and Ladders, I simulated a thousand solo games from each square that is a valid starting position for a turn (e.g. excluding squares that are at the bottom of a ladder - you can't end a turn on that square because if you land there you would go straight up the ladder).
+To explore this with Snakes and Ladders, I simulated ten thousand solo games with the counter starting from each square that is a valid starting position for a turn (e.g. excluding squares that are at the bottom of a ladder - you can't end a turn on that square because if you land there you would go straight up the ladder).
 This gives us a probability distribution for how many turns it is expected to take to win from that point.
 If we do a full join of this distribution to itself, we will get a joint probability for how many turns it will take player 1 to win from that position and every combination of player 2's starting points.

 We can visualise the result in a chart like this one.
 The highlight boxes are where Player 1, who is about to roll, has a surprisingly good chance of winning (higher than 0.55), despite being behind Player 2 in the race.
 These are the probable opportunities to offer a 50:50 bet to your opponent; only an unusually disciplined or knowledgeable player would think they were losing in this position.